trusvik/terraform-cloudwatch-dashboard/README_en.md

-# Metrics med Spring Boot og CloudWatch & Terraform
+# Business Metrics with Spring Boot og CloudWatch & Terraform

+The application in this repository is a "mock" bank application that features various endpoints for common banking transactions.
-In this exercise, you will become familiar with how to instrument a Spring Boot application with Metrics.
+In this exercise, you will learn how to instrument a Spring Boot application with business metrics.
+By business metrics, we refer to metrics that do not pertain to the technical performance of the application, but rather to insights into user behavior, such as the amount of money transferred and the number of transactions performed.
+This exercise utilizes Java, Spring Boot, and a metrics framework called Micrometer.
-We will also look at how we can visualize Metrics in AWS CloudWatch, and how we can use Terraform to create a dashboard.
+We will also explore how to visualize metrics in AWS CloudWatch and how to use Terraform to create a dashboard.

-The application in this repository is an "mock" bank application

 # Prepare your Cloud 9 environment